-Have you read any of these books or seen any of these movies?
-What did you think?
-Drop me a line and we’ll talk about it!
+Are you a fan?
+What did you think of The Last Jedi?
+Drop a line and we’ll talk about it!